red-jpo/QR-Code-Component-Frontend-Mentor-Solution/README.md

 This was my first project on my own, and my third total.
 It was challenging at first because I didn't have a tutorial to follow, but I got the hang of it eventually.

-As a way of keeping track of my progress and to serve as a reference for future projects, I decided to comment my code thoroughly.
-I'm really pleased with the final result of the project - the layout looks great and it works seamlessly on different screen sizes.
+I'm really pleased with the final result of the project - the layout looks great and it works on different screen sizes.
 Overall, I'm proud of the skills I've gained and the progress I've made in my journey to becoming a proficient web developer.